bpfeuty/CRN_fluxspace/README.md

 - ".dat" for data files
 - ".xxx" for fortran library file

-The script file names are respectively:
+The main script file names are respectively:
 - "manifold." for computing the feasible flux space of positive entropy production rate.
+  - manifold_fig34.f90 and manifold_fig56.f90
+  - no library need to be linked
 - "sampling." for computing the sampled flux solutions
+  - sampling_fig34.f90 and  sampling_fig56.f90
+  -
 - "figXY." for data file associated to FigX panel Y

 The fortran compiler used is GNU fortran compiler.

+Below is the list of all files for each figure with their description.
+-Figure 2B and S1:
+-Figure 2C:
+-Figure 3B,C:
+-Figure 4B,C:
+-Figure 5C:
+-Figure 6A:

-Below is the list of all files with their description The repository contains the fortran and python codes (.f90 and .py), the executables () and data associated to the computation of thermodynamically-feasible flux spaces and the codes and data associated to sampling analysis.
+The repository contains the fortran and python codes (.f90 and .py), the executables () and data associated to the computation of thermodynamically-feasible flux spaces and the codes and data associated to sampling analysis.

 To compute the  of diverse metabolic networks and chemostatting conditions, the repository contains: